Logitech G515 Rapid

 How does it feel for typing?

-Does it have dedicated media or volume controls?
+Does it have dedicated media controls?

 Is G Hub required?